Urban services

 By focusing human resource development on labour market demand, client needs and the quality of services, urban centres respond to the requirements of different sectors and support active participation in the labour market.

-Urban service centres value First Nations workers and seek to share responsibility for training and employment development with as many partners as possible in the community, in keeping with one of their core principles.
+Urban service centres value First Nations workers and seek to share responsibility for training and employment development with as many partners as possible in the community.

 Integration objective